AI Tools for Students and Productivity – My Step-by-Step Guide 🚀

 Notion AI

 - If you use Notion for notes or projects, the AI add-on is insane.
-I tested it by dumping in my lecture notes, and it literally made a summary that looked like it came from a textbook.
+Before my 200 Level exam I tested it by dumping in my lecture notes, and it literally made a summary that looked like it came from a textbook.
 Super helpful before exams.

 - Official site: Notion Ai